ETF - Exchange Traded Funds

 ETFs have no maturity time since they may be exchanged daily.
 This provides liquidity and gives you the freedom to sell your assets whenever you choose.
 Due to the lack of a holding period, ETFs are a good investment choice.

-5. ETFs Are One-Time Transaction
+5. ETFs Are One-Time Transactions

 When you buy a mutual fund, you're purchasing a basket of equities made up of tiny shares spread over a variety of assets.
 However, you may buy an ETF in a single transaction, the same as owning a small portfolio.
-This helps you in monitoring performance.

 6. ETFs Are Tax-Efficient